iamkartiks/Pizza-Delivery-System/README.md

 # Pizzera Simple Pizza Order Systek

-> This is Simple Blog Backend API built using Django Rest Framework
+> This is Simple Pizza Ordering System Backend API built using Django Rest Framework

 ## Technologies Used